Priya1864/ADVENTURE-WORKS-SALES-ANALYSIS/README.md

 The primary objective of these dashboards is to analyze the sales performance of Adventure Works across multiple dimensions — including product profitability, customer demographics, time periods, and geographic locations.
 The analysis aims to identify top-performing products, customer segments, and key factors affecting revenue and profit, thereby enabling data-driven business decisions to optimize sales strategies.

 # Tools Used:
-The dashboards appear to be created using Power BI, as indicated by the visual style, interactive filters, and analytical charts commonly associated with this tool.
+The dashboards appear to be created using Excel , as indicated by the visual style, interactive filters, and analytical charts commonly associated with this tool.

 # Insights:
 Product Performance: